CristianMenguer/bug-tracker-api/README.md

 ## Features

+- Session
+The first thing that needs to be done is create a session to get a JWT.
+In order to get it, you need to use the route {POST}/session, sending in the body two parameters, "username" and "password":
+{
+    "username": "davealbert",
+    "password": "d@lbert123456"
+}
+or
+{
+    "username": "cristianmenguer",
+    "password": "cristianmenguer"
+}
+You will receive a token, which needs to be used for all other routes (Bearer Token).

+- Project

+Get all projects
+{GET} /projects => it returns all the projects with their issues.

+Get individual projects
+{GET} /projects/{:projectSlug} =>  it returns a specific project with its issues.

+Add new Projects individually
+{POST}/projects => it adds a new project and returns the object created.
+The following body is necessary.
+{
+    "slug": "BUGS",
+    "name": "Bug Tracker",
+    "description": "This is a Bug Tracker Project"
+}

+- User

+Get all users
+{GET} /users => it returns all the users.

+Get individual users
+{GET} /users/{:EMAIL}
+{GET} /users/{:USERNAME}
+It is possible to search a user by its email or username.

+Add new users individually
+{POST} /users =>  it adds a new user and returns the object created.
+The following body is necessary.
+{
+    "name": "Dave Albert",
+    "username": "davealbert",
+    "email": "dalbert@cct.ie",
+    "password": "d@lbert123456",
+    "usertype": "admin"
+}

+The password is not saved, only the hashed password.

+There are two options for UserType:
+UserType {
+    ADMIN = 'admin',
+    USER = 'user'
+}

+- Issue

+Get all issues (bring comments with it)
+{GET} /issues => it returns all the issues with their comments.

+Get individual issues
+{GET} /issues/{:projectSlug-:issueNumber} =>  it returns a specific issue with its comments.

+Get all issues for a project
+{GET} /projects/{:projectSlug}/issues =>  it returns all issues from a specific project.

+*BONUS*: Updated the status of an issue
+{PUT} /issues/{:projectSlug-:issueNumber}/{:STATUS}  =>  it updates the specific issue status to the new one and returns the new object.

+Add new issues to a project individually {POST}/issues/{:projectSlug} =>  it adds a new issue to a specific project and returns the object created.
+The following body is necessary.
+{
+    "title": "Cannot Track a Bug",
+    "description": "Error when trying to track a bug", "status": "open"
+}

+- Comments

+Get all comments (optional)
+{GET}/comments => it returns all the comments with their specific issue.

+Get all comments for an author (optional)
+{GET} /comments/{EMAIL}
+{GET} /comments/{USERNAME}
+It returns all the comments that were created by a specific user.
+It is possible to search by email or username.

+Get all comments for an issue
+{GET} /issues/{:projectSlug-:issueNumber}/comments => it returns all the comments from a specific issue.

+Get individual comments for an issue
+{GET} /issues/{:projectSlug-:issueNumber}/comments/{:commentNumber}  => it returns a specific comment from a specific issue.

+Add new comments to an issue
+{POST} /comments/{:projectSlug-:issueNumber} =>  it adds a new comment to a specific issue and returns the object created.
+The following body is necessary.
+{
+    "title": "Comment 2",
+    "text": "This is the second comment"
+}
+In this case, the author is the user logged in, the same that was used to get the token.
+In order to test it, it is necessary to get another token with another username/password.

+## Technologies

 - **Node.js** — Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 - **Typescript** — Typed JavaScript at Any Scale.